 The 2012 RGGI Program Review recommended changes to the RGGI Model Rule.
 Subsequently, amendments to RSA 125-O, effective January 1, 2014, were enacted to implement the amended RGGI Model Rule.
-Similarly, in the 2019 legislative session, further amendments were enacted to implement most of the recommended 2016 RGGI Program Review Model Rule changes, as discussed in the last section of this report.
+Similarly, in the 2019 legislative session, further amendments were enacted to implement most of the recommended 2016 RGGI Program Review Model Rule changes.
 There were two Model Rule changes, namely the 2021 budget step down and the Emissions Containment Reserve (ECR), which New Hampshire did not implement.
 Those two changes, and others, could be considered during the 2021 RGGI Program Review.

-With respect to additional states joining the program, New Jersey will participate in the program beginning on January 1, 2020.
-Virginia's participation in the program was delayed.
-However, results of recent Virginia elections indicate that Virginia could soon be back on track to participate in the program beginning on January 1, 2021.
-Pennsylvania has announced its intention to participate in the program as early as January 1, 2021, as well.
+With respect to additional states participating in the program, New Jersey began participating in the program on January 1, 2020.
+Virginia will participate in the program beginning on January 1, 2021.
+Pennsylvania has announced its intention to participate in the program beginning on January 1, 2022.